4teamwork/ftw.dictstorage/README.rst

 Introduction
 ============

-This package provides a layer for storing key / value paires.
-The storage can be configured dinamically by providing a ``IConfig`` adapter of the context on which the dict storage is used.
+This package provides a layer for storing key/value pairs.
+The storage can be configured dynamically by providing a ``IConfig`` adapter of the context on which the dict storage is used.